Updated: February 6, 2024 by Sean McQuaid

 The cost of hiring a criminal defense lawyer is important to every one of my criminal defense clients.
 Because these situations are not planned, most people are not prepared financially for the burden that being arrested and then having to hire a lawyer quickly carries.
 Many people use whatever money they have saved to bond out of jail.
-Over the last twenty-two years of practicing law in Pinellas County and with my office in St. Petersburg, I am familiar with what the going rates are for criminal and traffic cases.
+Over the last twenty-four years of practicing law in Pinellas County and with my office in St. Petersburg, I am familiar with what the going rates are for criminal and traffic cases.

 This article is meant to shed light on what I charge and the reasons why certain fees are charged.